SkiFire13/master-thesis/chapters/4-implementation.typ

     total: 1.422398
 ```

-The formula is thus confirmed to be valid.
-Then as before we used mCRL2 to convert it to the AUT format and checked it using LCSFE and our implementation.
+Which confirms the formula to be valid.
+Then as before we used mCRL2 to convert it to the AUT format and checked it again using LCSFE and our implementation.
 It should be noted that for LCSFE we had to rise the default stack space since the recursive nature of the solver lead it to a stack overflow.

 ```cmd
 > lps2lts gossip.lps gossip.lts -rjittyc --timings